gaurav1780/comp1010practicalClassMaterial/week 02 - javaEclipse/practicalJavaEclipse.md

 ## The complete picture

-So, with the class header outside and the method header inside, a java program looks like this:
+So, with the class header outside and the function header inside, a java program looks like this:

 ```java
 public class MyFirstProgram {